THOMASELOVE/431-classes-2026/class02/README.md

 - Some people prefer the Word version to the HTML version for live note-taking, so I've provided a link to download that version.
 - The Quarto file link provides the code I used (in [Quarto](https://quarto.org/)) to build the slides.
 Hit the download button after clicking the link above if you want the `.qmd` file.
 - To print the HTML slides **to pdf**, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.
 - We (attempt to) record all 431 classes via Zoom and post the recording to Canvas.

-## Announcements

-More to come.
+To access the Class recordings, visit [Canvas](https://canvas.case.edu/), select our course, then select *Zoom* and then *Cloud Recordings*.
+Select the recording you want to view, and you should then be able to either download it or watch it online.

 ## Questions?
 Need help?

-- Attend [TA office hours](https://thomaselove.github.io/431-2026/calendar.html#ta-office-hours) (starting Sunday) or email **431-help at case dot edu** (starting now) if you have questions about the materials.
+- Attend [TA office hours](https://thomaselove.github.io/431-2026/calendar.html#ta-office-hours) (starting Sunday) or email **431-help at case dot edu** (available now) you have questions about the materials.
     - The office hours schedule is available on our [Contact Us](https://thomaselove.github.io/431-2026/contact.html) and [Calendar](https://thomaselove.github.io/431-2026/calendar.html#ta-office-hours) pages, and the Zoom links are found in a document on [our Shared Google Drive](https://thomaselove.github.io/431-2026/google.html).
     - Email Dr. Love directly at Thomas dot Love at case dot edu if you have questions about class logistics that aren't addressed in the [Syllabus](https://thomaselove.github.io/431-syllabus-2026/) or the [Calendar](https://thomaselove.github.io/431-2026/calendar.html).

+## Announcements

+1. If you want to get in touch with me outside of class, the best option is always to **email** me at `Thomas` dot `Love` at `case` dot `edu`.
+    - If you find a typo or other error in any of our materials, email me, and I'll award some class participation credit if you're the first to let me know.
+    - If you have a logistical question about how the course is set up, emailing me is also a good idea.
+    - Note that there is no reason to email me if you're going to miss a class or two.
+If you're going to miss **three or more consecutive** classes, then I should know about that via email.
+2. We'll start demonstrating the use of R and RStudio in class 3.
+3. More to come.

 ## One Last Thing